 I’ve now gone through 14 hours 44 minutes of Cal Newport and heard about what has come from his incredible mind and have begun rapidly applying as much of it as I can to my life.

 As I was discussing with Strawberry yesterday – the way that habits/new routines – especially when they are numerous and radical in my life tend to stick is probably at around a 50% ratio.

 Not everything I’m trying now will ultimately stick – but I’ve perhaps made 30+ changes overall in the space of the last 2-weeks – it’s all become an incredible blur.

-What Cal’s books do – is make you do a worldwide audit of exactly how you spend your time, what you spend it doing – and bringing in the question if you’re spending that time in the wisest manner.
+What Cal’s books do – make you do a worldwide audit of exactly how you spend your time, and what you spend it doing – and brings in the question if you’re spending that time in the wisest manner.

 I think what’s been most telling for me is that over the last 10 days I have listened to 19 hours of audible and it’s literally changing my life.

-If I compare this to Jan/Feb/Mar/Apr – there was zero hours listened to.
+If I compare this to Jan/Feb/Mar/Apr – there were zero hours listened to.

 1 Hour A Day Of Audible